Surround suppression: Information theoretic advantages

 It has recently been shown that stimulation of the surround may support the efficient coding hypothesis proposed by Horace Barlow in 1961.
 This hypothesis suggests that the goal of the sensory system is to create an efficient representation of the stimulus.
 Recently, this has intersected with the idea of a 'sparse' code, one that is represented using the fewest units possible.
 It has been shown that surround suppression increases the efficiency of transmitting visual information, and may form a sparse code.
 If many cells respond to parts of the same stimulus, for instance, a lot of redundant information is encoded.
 The cell needs metabolic energy for each action potential it produces.
 Therefore, surround suppression likely helps to produce a neural code that is more metabolically efficient.
 There are additional theoretical advantages, including the removal of statistical redundancy inherent in natural scene statistics, as well as decorrelation of neural responses, which means less information to process later in the pathway.

 Related approaches in computer vision

 The goal of computer vision is to perform automated tasks similar to those of the human visual system, quickly and accurately interpreting the world and making decisions based on visual information.
-Because surround suppression seems to play a role in efficient and accurate perception, there have been a few computer vision algorithms inspired by this happening in human vision:
+Because surround suppression seems to play a role in efficient and accurate perception, there have been a few computer vision algorithms inspired by this phenomenon in human vision: